Quantum Error Correction with Superpositions of Squeezed Fock States

-Bosonic codes hold promise for quantum information processing and thus have garnered considerable attention~\cite{Lami2023Jun,PhysRevLett.131.050601,Chen2022Aug}.
-For bosonic codes, single-photon loss and dephasing are the primary noise channels.
-The more the codewords are distributed across the Fock space (i.e., demanding increased coherence), the more dephasing becomes a significant noise source~\cite{Grimsmo2021Jun,PhysRevA.106.022431,PhysRevLett.134.060601}.
-Various bosonic codes are designed to correct different types of errors and can be broadly classified into continuous and discrete codes based on their distribution in Fock space.
-Discrete bosonic codes, such as binomial codes, are composed of superpositions over a finite set of Fock states, unlike continuous codes such as cat and Gottesman–Kitaev–Preskill (GKP) codes~\cite{Gottesman2001Jun,Michael2016Jul,Grimsmo2020Mar}, {which are continuously distributed over the discrete set of Fock states.}
+Bosonic codes hold promise for quantum information processing and thus have garnered considerable attention~\cite{Cai2021Jan,Terhal2020Jul,Joshi2021Apr,Chou2018Sep}. {In many physical implementations of bosonic modes, single-photon loss and dephasing constitute the dominant noise channels, and bosonic codes are often designed to mitigate these errors~\cite{Leviant2022Sep,Lami2023Jun,Grimsmo2020Mar}.} The more the codewords are distributed across the Fock space (i.e., demanding increased coherence), the more dephasing becomes a significant noise source~\cite{Grimsmo2021Jun,PhysRevA.106.022431,PhysRevLett.134.060601}.
+Various bosonic codes are designed to correct different types of errors and can be broadly classified into \textit{continuous} and \textit{discrete} codes. {As in previous works~\cite{Michael2016Jul,Ni2023Apr}, discrete bosonic codes encode logical states in superpositions over a \textit{finite} set of Fock states, whereas continuous codes, such as cat and Gottesman--Kitaev--Preskill (GKP) codes~\cite{Gottesman2001Jun,Fukui2017Nov,Mirrahimi2016Aug}, are supported on an unbounded set of Fock states. }